 When applying pull on the portfolio level, you need to visualize the different layers of work breakdown.
 With Portfolio Kanban, you can create multiple layers of Kanban boards that host your large initiatives and the small tasks that you break them into.

-By implementing a pull system with Portfolio Kanban, you can create an alignment between your departments.
-Every person will be aware of how the projects are progressing focusing their efforts precisely where it counts.
+By implementing a pull concept with Portfolio Kanban, you can create an alignment between your departments.
+Every person will be aware of how the projects are progressing, focusing their efforts precisely where it counts.

 Limit work in progress on the portfolio level